Navigating Tenant-caused Property Damage In Brownsville: A Guide For Texas Landlords

 In Texas, tenants are generally responsible for keeping the property clean and sanitary, and they may be held liable for repairs caused by their intentional damage or negligence.
 Tenants in Texas must not damage rental property beyond normal wear and tear, as per the law.

 If a tenant breaks a window, damages walls or flooring, or fails to report maintenance issues, they may be responsible for repairs.
-Tenants are also responsible for replacing light bulbs, changing air filters on a regular basis, and ensuring that minor fixtures like smoke detector batteries work properly.
+Tenants are also responsible for replacing light bulbs, changing air filters regularly, and ensuring that minor fixtures like smoke detector batteries work properly.